-Persons Experiencing Substance Abuse

-The Florida Department of Health, County Health Dashboard for Alachua County reports that between 2019-2021, there were 3,219 hospitalizations from drug and alcohol induced mental disorders.
+Persons Experiencing Substance Abuse - The Florida Department of Health, County Health Dashboard for Alachua County reports that between 2019-2021, there were 3,219 hospitalizations from drug and alcohol induced mental disorders.
 In addition, for the same period of time, Alachua County is reporting 158 alcohol related confirmed motor vehicle traffic crashes, 108 alcohol related confirmed motor vehicle traffic crash injuries, and 33 alcohol related confirmed motor vehicle traffic crash fatalities.

-Victims of Domestic Violence

-From 2019-2021, according to the Florida Department of Health, County Health Dashboard for Alachua County, there were 3,233 cases of domestic violence reported.
+Victims of Domestic Violence -From 2019-2021, according to the Florida Department of Health, County Health Dashboard for Alachua County, there were 3,233 cases of domestic violence reported.
 For the same time period, reports show for Alachua County, 2,607 aggravated assaults, 590 reports of forcible sex offenses, and 518 reports of rape.

-The 2022 Point in Time data for Gainesville revealed that 116 people were survivors of domestic violence, with 57 of those individuals being unsheltered.
-Created Gainesville, who serves victims of domestic violence in Gainesville, reported serving over 600 individuals over the past 12 months through their assistance with sexual exploitation services.
+The 2022 Point in Time data for Gainesville revealed that 116 people were survivors of domestic violence.
+Created Gainesville reported serving over 600 individuals over the past 12 months through their assistance with sexual exploitation services.